JackDalberg/cube/README.md

 # cube
-A toy orchestrator implementation from "Build an Orchestrator in Go (from Scratch)" by Time Boring.
+A toy orchestrator implementation from "Build an Orchestrator in Go (from Scratch)" by Tim Boring.